 We are here knowing we are at an inflection point in the history of our world.
 We are at an inflection point in the history of our nation.
 We are here because the American dream and our American democracy are under attack and on the line like never before.
 And we are here at this moment in time because we must answer a fundamental question: Who are we?
 Who are we as Americans?
 So, let’s answer that question to the world and each other right here and right now: America, we are better than this.
 We are better than this.”

-I could not agree more.
-(To wit: this piece I wrote in 2017, titled “We’re better than this.”)
+I could not agree more (as evidenced by this piece I wrote in 2017 titled “We’re better than this“).

 I am well aware that there are parts of Senator Harris’ record, particularly some of the decisions she made while serving as California’s chief law-enforcement officer, that give people pause.
 I think we should expect her to answer those criticisms as part of the vetting process … but, from what I’ve seen of her answers thus far, I do not consider those things disqualifying.